-And so while I’m set in the kitchen retesting my recipe for the second, third, not gonna say it a number of times, I’m hoping for a more reasonable result this time.
-Exhausted and glad about the outcome, glad because I finally got the hinge of it, exhausted because of the number of times I’ve retested this recipe for minuscule reasons.
+And so while I’m set in the kitchen retesting my recipe for the second, third,( and I won’t say how many ), I’m hoping for a more reasonable result this time.
+I am exhausted yet relieved for the outcome- relieved because I finally got the hinge of it, exhausted because of the number of times I’ve retested this recipe for minuscule reasons.

 What is the difference between a sponge cake and the Japanese Cotton Sponge Cake?